Skip to main content

 Token based authentication

-This approach requires you to provide a special unique sequence of chars (token) that will authenticate Bugsee to remote service.
+This approach requires you to provide a special unique sequence of characters (token) that will authenticate Bugsee to remote service.
 This lets you keep your authentication data private (username and password) and easily revoke access rights if that token becomes compromised.

 OAuth